rschristopher/rschristopher.github.io/src/index.md

 Bitcoin enables complete sovereignty.
 We're here to help you:

-- Design a secure multisig vault
 - Set up cold storage the right way
 - Understand inheritance planning
 - Gain confidence handling your keys

-You will learn to do it yourself.
+You will learn to do it yourself, from simple to the most advanced multisig protocols imaginable.
 We make sure you do it right.